Plantar calluses occur when there is excessive pressure on the sole of the feet because of improper walking motion with ill-fitting shoes.

 - Take two parts of warm water and one part of Listerine and mix them thoroughly.
 Make the solution enough to cover your entire feet

 - For even better results, mix the Listerine with equal portions of white vinegar.
-This solution works exceptionally well even if you have fungus growth on the sole of feet.
+This solution works exceptionally well even if you have fungus growth on the sole of your feet.

 - Soak the feet into the solution for almost 45 to 65 minutes.